felixlopz/hubrise-test-task/content/apps/deliveroo/en/push-catalog.md

 ### Products and Skus

-A product belongs to a category.
-A product has one or several skus.
-For more information, see our API reference [Products](/developers/api/catalog-management/#products)
+Products have one or several skus.
 For every product with multiple skus, Deliveroo Bridge sends the following information to Deliveroo:

 - `ref`: The value `MULTISKU` is used for all products
 - `name`: The name of the product